For Rex Gardner

 Mountain lovers could then have the sublime experience they deserve.
 Sitting upon a stone so close and yet so utterly far from a whisky bar, in that Otherness, with the city right before them on one side and the far peaks of the South West resplendent on the other.
 As the visitor’s heart slowed to its resting beat, with each fresh breath the summit’s high spell would bring them silently nearer to the mountain’s truth: the preservation and perhaps even the salvation of the world is not in cable cars.
 It is in wilderness.

-The Mount Wellington Cableway Company is not the mountain’s saviour and Mr Oldfield is only their jiggy-jiggy spruiker, but mountain visitors who wished to thank those who actually saved that tor-studded temple might yet murmur the name Oldfield for he opened our eyes to all that could possibly go wrong.
+The Mount Wellington Cableway Company is not the mountain’s saviour and Mr Oldfield is merely a jiggy-jiggy spruiker, but mountain visitors who wished to thank those who actually saved that tor-studded temple might yet murmur the names Oldfield and Gardner for they opened our eyes to all that could possibly go wrong.